 To understand how these two kinds of probation work, let's talk... more

-Written by attorney Michael Howard, almost 4 years ago.
+Written by attorney Michael Howard, about 4 years ago.

 What is deferred adjudication probation (also called deferred probation or non-adjudicated probation) and how does it work in Texas?
 How does deferred differ from regular probation?
 What... more

-Written by attorney Robert Tuthill, almost 6 years ago.
+Written by attorney Robert Tuthill, about 6 years ago.

 "Deferred Adjudication" In short, Deferred Adjudication is a type of probation.
 A defendant is placed on a probation for a certain period of time.
 If the probation is successfully... more

-Written by attorney Jodi Soyars, almost 3 years ago.
+Written by attorney Jodi Soyars, about 3 years ago.

 Looking to get your case expunged or sealed, then do not be fooled!
 "Deferred Adjudication" dismissals do not usually qualify for expunction.